kvnxiao/sort-awesome-lists/README.md

 where `$token` is your github personal access token.

 The above example will download and parse the markdown file from `https://raw.githubusercontent.com/avelino/awesome-go/master/README.md`, and output a sorted markdown output in a file called `awesome-go-sorted.md` in the same working directory.

+### Known Issues / Gotchas

+For entries in a list that do not directly link to `github.com/username/repo` or `username.github.io/repo`, the webpage will be downloaded and parsed to check if a GitHub repository link exists within the HTML.
+This means that this tool will be unable to pick up any links for websites that use a JavaScript framework and require JavaScript to render the page.